talal-nabulsi/algo-spork/Graphs/Graphs.md

             if (dist < dist[target]) {
                 dist[target] = dist
-                //Remove and re-add to pq
+                //Remove and re-add to pq, cause might be in it pq.remove(target);
-                pq.remove(target);
                 pq.add(target);
                 parent[target] = curr;